IssaShaaban/ConnectFour/README.md

 # ConnectFour
 A short connect four game,
-To start the game, compile all the files using javac *.java Afterwards run /java RunGame
+(1) To start the game, compile all the files using /javac *.java (2) Afterwards run /java RunGame
-Game should start, instructions found within the game terminal.
+(3) Game should start, instructions found within the game terminal.
 Inputs should only be numbers!